-As a result of COVID-19, there has been an increase in the numbers of reported fraud and scams, specifically relating to unemployment insurance benefits and COVID-19 resources.
-To assist us with maintaining integrity of our programs, please review and select the best fitting reporting tool based on the type of fraud you are reporting.
+**As a result of COVID-19, there has been an increase in the numbers of reported fraud and scams, specifically relating to unemployment insurance benefits and COVID-19 resources.
+To assist us with maintaining integrity of our programs, please report instances of fraud that have not already been communicated by the Department.

 How to Prevent Fraud

 Unemployment Insurance Fraud can be prevented.
 Here are few steps that claimants can take to ensure that their information stays secure.

 - If the regular UI claimant has a common number UI Claimant PIN (i.e. 1111, 2222, 1212, last four of SSN, etc.), they should immediately request a pin change by calling the UI Claimant Assistance Line at: 1-877-214-3332.

 - PUA claimants should not use common numbers or names as their password.

 - If the claimant believes his/her account(s) have been compromised, they should file a fraud report with the Department using the links above.

 - All claimants should actively monitor their UI account, as well as any other online accounts (i.e. bank accounts, credit cards, etc.) to ensure there is no unauthorized activity.